niaid/geneioustraining/notes.md

 - It's ok to use a GUI tool if it makes your life easier.
 - A lot of the tools it implements, are ones that are considered the best or standard in the field - I use them anyway outside of Geneious on the command line or in Locus.
 - You can make "workflows" or pipelines stringing together different steps easily.

+## When you Open Geneious for the First Time

+- It will ask you where you want to store your data.
+You can choose default or wherever you would like.
+They recommend NOT to store it in a "cloud" directory (like your OneDrive folder).
+  - I think it has to do with how the files are saved, and how if you keep OneDrive or Box or whatever running/syncing all the time in the background it might corrupt the files while Geneious is running.
+  - You CAN however set it to backup to a cloud directory.
+Whenever your close Geneious, it will ask you if you want to back up your data.
+It will then compress and copy the data over to wherever you would like.
+- **Left panel is Sources** - data sources, both Local (stored on your computer) and remote (like NCBI)
+  - "Sample Documents" has examples of different data formats
+- Importing
+  - Auto Detect usually works.
+Sometimes if file extension is non-standard, may have to specify.
+  - Example data in Geneious directory/Sample Importable Files
+  - **Tip**: BEFORE you import, make sure you have created and selected the folder under Sources where you want the data to be imported to.
+  - Importing from NCBI - select database, search for accession (easiest) - KY888121
+    - To save document locally, copy it to one of your Local folders
+- If, after a while, your Geneious data folder seems unusually large, try erasing your Deleted Items.

 ## Some of the available Tools and Workflows